 - Use of tire chains on a vehicle equipped with P245/50R20 specification tires could cause interference with the vehicle body and scratching.
 If tire chains are to be used, replace both front and rear tires with P 245/60R18 tires.
 Please consult an Authorized Mazda Dealer. - If your vehicle is equipped with the tire pressure monitoring system, the system may not function correctly when using tire chains.

-Install the chains on the front tires.
+Install the chains on the front tires only.
 Do not use chains on the rear tires.
-Use only genuine Mazda tire chains.
 Please consult an Authorized Mazda Dealer.

 Installing the chains